 - Garlic: 4-6 cloves of minced garlic enhanced flavor and creates a wonderful aroma as you cook.
 While this may sound like a lot, the curry taste will still be a primary feature of this recipe.
 Use as much or as little as you like; I’m a huge fan of lots of garlic so I don’t hold back.

-- Oil: When cooking vegetables on high heat, I recommend using a cooking oil like avocado oil to prevent sticking.
+- Vegetable oil: When cooking vegetables on high heat, I recommend using a cooking oil like avocado oil to prevent sticking.
 Of course, oil will also improve the recipe’s flavor and add some plant-based fat to the dish.

 - Plant-based protein: As noted above, a vegan Singapore noodles recipe is typically stripped of protein that you’d find in non-vegan alternatives.
 Don’t skip on protein as this meal will be less filling and satisfying; just add some plant-based protein!
 Crumbled tofu and/or edamame work well and can really improve your enjoyment while eating.